segmentio/segment-docs/src/connections/destinations/catalog/braze/index.md

 #### Sample App

-Braze has created a sample iOS application that integrates Braze via Segment.
+Braze has created a sample iOS application that integrates Braze using Segment.
 Check it out at the [Github repo](https://github.com/Appboy/appboy-segment-ios/tree/master/Example).

 ### Android